Tehforsch/tolinoRemote/readme.md

 TODO: Maybe add udev rules to guide, not sure if needed
-TODO: Maybe How to flash backup
+TODO: How to flash backup if something failed
-TODO: BSD license for netcat
+TODO: Finish third part on building the device once it works
-Note: First install update.zip for current version
+TODO: Add note on needing to update before the rooting

 # Introduction
 This is a guide to building a remote control for e-book readers by Tolino (and possibly Kobo).